15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 2. WANDER DUBROVNIK OLD TOWN LANES

-But the most fun can be found in the labyrinth of narrow lanes and walking up and down the flower-filled steep stairs, you’ll certainly get a workout and discover hidden gems, charming restaurants and even boutique hotels housed in former palaces!
+But the most fun can be found in the labyrinth of narrow lanes and hiking up and down the flower-filled steps two by two, you’ll certainly get a workout and discover hidden gems along the way, including wonderful restaurants and even boutique hotels housed in former palaces, like The Pucic Palace Hotel!

 Exploring the stone streets and hidden lanes of Dubrovnik Old Town, one of the most charming things to do in Dubrovnik historic centre